solarsailer/matthieuoger.com/content/posts/2020-04-27-systemic-actions-automation.md

 **Exactly!** Avoiding mistakes is much more important than any time-saving[^1].
 Automation removes the need to remember what you need to do, and simplify the sharing of knowledge.
 It's basically a _self-fulfilling [checklist][book]_ that can be triggered by anybody.

-Let me digress a bit with a few examples and principles.
-I'm by no mean perfect, but this is how I'm trying to improve.

 ---

 When I was developing a new website for [Pixelnest Studio](https://pixelnest.io/), the first step was setuping the project, and automating the deployment, so that I could come back 6 months later and still be able to deploy easily without reading the README or the code.